 (RESERVES COMMITTED/INDEX PRICING)

-Enron Capital & Trade Resources Corp. a Delaware corporation ("Buyer"), and Independent Production Company, Inc. a Colorado corporation (as seller and Seller's Representative referred to as "Seller"), each a "Party" and collectively, the "Parties," make and enter into this agreement (this "Agreement") as of the ___ Day of July, ____.
+Enron Capital & Trade Resources Corp. a Delaware corporation ("Buyer"), and Saphire Bay, L.L.C. ("SBLLC"), a Delaware limited liability company, Independent Production Company, Inc. ("Independent"), a Colorado corporation, in its capacities as managing member of SBLLC, as operator of Committed Reserves under the Joint Operating Agreement, and in its individual corporate capacity, (SBLLC and Independent both as seller and Seller's Representative referred to as "Seller"), each a "Party" and collectively, the "Parties," make and enter into this agreement (this "Agreement") as of the ___ Day of July, ____.
 All of the definitions, terms and provisions outlined in Appendix “1” are hereby incorporated and made a part of this Agreement,

 ARTICLE 1.
 TERM

 This Agreement shall be in effect from the commencement of the Gas Day on the Fort Union In-Service Date (the "Effective Date") through the close of the Gas Day on the date that is ten (10) Years from the WIC In-Service Date (the "Primary Term"), and thereafter continue in effect from Month to Month, unless terminated by either Party upon written notice to the other Party given 90 Days prior to the end of the Primary Term or sixty (60) Days prior to the end of any Month thereafter.
-During the term hereof when Buyer is purchasing Gas this Agreement shall apply and during times Buyer is not purchasing Gas under the terms of this Agreement the Field Services Agreement shall apply.
+Unless otherwise stated herein, during the term hereof when Buyer is purchasing Gas this Agreement shall apply and during times Buyer is not purchasing Gas under the terms of this Agreement the Field Services Agreement shall apply.
 All indemnity and confidentiality obligations and audit rights shall survive the termination or expiration hereof.

 ARTICLE 2.
 CONTRACT PRICE

 2.1.
 Initial Wellhead Price.
-From the Effective Date until that date that is four (4) Years from the WIC In-Service Date ("Initial Pricing Term"), Buyer shall pay a price per MMBtu determined on a dry basis (in each case, the "Initial Contract Price"), for Gas delivered each Month, equal to the following:
+From the Effective Date until that date that is four (4) Years from the WIC In-Service Date ("Initial Pricing Term"), Buyer shall pay a price per MMBtu determined on a dry basis (in each case, the "Contract Price"), for Gas delivered each Month, equal to the following:

-(a) From the Fort Union In-Service Date until the WIC In-Service Date, theInitial Contract Price to be paid, as well as the quantity of Gas to be purchased shall be mutually agreed upon.
-During this period, if noInitial Contract Price and quantity are agreed upon, Seller may elect to utilize the Field Services Agreement in lieu of this Agreement .
+(a) From the Fort Union In-Service Date until the WIC In-Service Date, the Contract Price to be paid, as well as the quantity of Gas to be purchased shall be mutually agreed upon.
+During this period, if no Contract Price and quantity are agreed upon, Seller may elect to utilize the Field Services Agreement in lieu of this Agreement .

 (b) From and after the WIC In-Service Date the price per MMBtu of Gas purchased by Buyer and paid to Seller will be computed based upon the following: